seanharrington256/WY-T3-WGS-Tutorial/README.md

     'grep -o' is used to pull out only CDS sequences with a product, just the definition.
     # sed 's/search_term/replace_term/g', is used to search a replace items, below we want to remove all the 'product='
-    # "sort | uniq -c " togethor combine all the duplicate lines and provide a count for each.
+    # "sort | uniq -c " combine all the duplicate lines and provide a count for each.
     # finally we save it to a file by using " > my_file"

 This is a good time to explore and make use of BASH.
 Hopefully everyone is getting used to working in BASH so they can explore as they want.
 Try to count the number of lines in the GFF that contain 'CDS'.
 How many tRNAs did we identify. etc. etc. We will be using more of these files later on in the tutorial.